 Serous VAT fraud can attract a prison sentence of up to 10 years, and convictions for carousel fraud typically attract a lesser prison sentence.
 Proceedings under the Proceeds of Crime Act (POCA) can also follow – and the amount of VAT avoided will have to be repaid to HMRC.

 How can we help?

-If you are being investigated or prosecuted for VAT fraud, contact the VAT fraud solicitors at Qamar Solicitors immediately for urgent specialist legal advice.
+If you are being investigated or prosecuted for VAT fraud, contact the fraud and regulatory lawyers at Qamar Solicitors immediately for urgent specialist legal advice.
 We can assist you early in the investigation and it is imperative you contact us as soon as possible.